-- Certify and provide continuing education for approximately 100 Operators-In-Training and licensed water operators of small public water supply systems (non-profit) that include DTCC's 2018-11, 2019-12, 2019-13 and 2019-11 semesters - Provide tuition assistance for Base Level Water Operators Course to approximately 30 new operators that include DTCC's 2018-11, 2019-12, 2019-13 and 2019-11 semesters - Provide 15 Base Level Water Operators with a basic math course - Recruit students through advertisement in the local press to enter the Drinking Water Training program - Provide tuition assistance for up to two students per semester to cover the cost of selected courses for over a one-year period to include DTCC's 2018-11, 2019-12, 2019-13 and 2019-11 semesters.
+- Certify and provide continuing education for approximately 155 Operators-In-Training and licensed water operators of small public water supply systems (non-profit) - Provide tuition assistance for Base Level Water Operators Course to approximately 30 new operators - Provide 11 Base Level Water Operators with a basic math course - Recruit students through advertisement in the local press to enter the Drinking Water Training program - Provide tuition assistance for up to two students per semester to cover the cost of selected courses for over a one-year period.
 Unemployed, underemployed, and new hires for any system will be eligible for this program - Administrative Support and Oversight Administrative salary funding will be utilized for the following: to plan operations; recruit and interview prospective students; counsel students regarding course schedules; work with industry leaders to offer courses that meet the needs of operators; identify new courses needed; assist with tutoring needs; development of job building skills; assist with employment opportunities; and market program and courses to industry via varying methods.
-In addition, staff will assist with
+In addition, staff will assist with registering students, and will report and track the funding for students enrolled in this program.